nextcloud/circles/README.md

 ### Bring cloud-users closer together

 Nextcloud Teams allow people to create their own groups of people/colleagues/friends.
-Those groups of people can then be used by any other app for sharing purpose
+Those groups of people can then be used by any other app for sharing purpose.

 The app was formerly named circles which is still used as internal identifier a lot.